Advertisements

 How many words, with or without meaning, can be formed using all the letters of the word EQUATION, using each letter exactly once?

-Write the number of words that can be formed out of the letters of the word 'COMMITTEE' ?
+The number of six letter words that can be formed using the letters of the word "ASSIST" in which S's alternate with other letters is

 The number of arrangements of the letters of the word BHARAT taking 3 at a time is